chrishoermann/zod-prisma-types/packages/generator/Readme.md

 }
 ```

-The above model would generate the following model schemas:
+The above model would then generate the following model schemas:

 ```ts
 export const ModelWithDefaultValuesSchema = z.object({